immkavin-ranks/kavinsde/AI/IMPACTS AND INFLUENCES OF AI.md

 ---

 **Introduction:**
 "Good day everyone, thank you for joining me.
-Today, I am excited to present the poster 'AI Impacts & Influences,' which highlights the diverse applications of artificial intelligence in our modern world."
+Today, I am excited to present my poster 'AI Impacts & Influences,' which highlights the diverse applications of artificial intelligence in our modern world."

 **Main Body:**
 "The central theme of the poster is the transformative impact of AI across various sectors.
 At the heart of the design, we see a collage that features several key elements: